nsacyber/WALKOFF/docs/workflow.rst

 .. image:: ../docs/images/appeditor/file_tree.png

 If you want to make edits to any file, you can do that in the file editor that is displayed above.
-If you would like you can make changes to multiple files, just make sure to hit the save icon before navigating away from the page.
+If you would like, you can make changes to multiple files, just make sure to hit the save icon before navigating away from the page.
 This will save the current file to minio.
-At this point minio is prepared to build using the newly saved files once you click the "Rebuild Image" button.
-This will pull what is in Minio and rebuild the images based off of those files.
-Once a successful image is built, Walkoff will copy the files from Minio into your working directory such that those files are visible locally.
+At this point, minio is prepared to build using the newly saved files.
+Once you click the "Rebuild Image" button, WALKOFF will pull what is in Minio and rebuild the images based off of those files.
+Once a successful image is built, Walkoff will copy the files from Minio into your working directory such that those file changes are visible locally.

 *NOTE: You can undo and redo changes made in the app editor using the symbols next to the save button*